owncloud-archive/documentation/admin_manual/maintenance/manually-moving-data-folders.rst

    - You're using Apache as your webserver

 1. Stop Apache
-2. Use rsync to sync the files from the current folder to the new one the folders ->
+2. Use rsync to sync the files from the current folder to the new one
 3. Create a symbolic link from the new directory to the old one
 4. Double-check `the directory permissions`_ on the new directory
 5. Restart Apache